Kode/LetsKode/_posts/2016-01-10-snippet-1-own-the-main-loop-in-ios.md

 while (true) {
 	doSomeStuff();

 	// Handle os events and the like.
 	// If you don't do this regularly,
 	// the os will generally assume that
 	// your application is not responding.
 	systemEvents();

 	// Feed some work to your GPU
 	myFancyDrawingFunction();

-    // On some systems you don't have to do this waitForVSync();
+	waitForVSync();
 }
 ```